Some have said, “God will not give you more than you can handle.”

-I must confess too, there’s a small part of me that just wants to scream at people who repeat such cliches.
+I must confess too, that a small part of me just wants to scream at people who repeat such cliches.
 I know better, though.
 Screaming is not the best way to teach correct theology.
-I especially get internally agitated with those who consider themselves Bible-believing Christians.
+I mainly get internally agitated with those who consider themselves Bible-believing Christians.
 They should know better.

 The reality of Scripture, Early Church history, and our own lives teach us that our loving, Heavenly Father does indeed allow His children to deal with more than they can bear.
 Why would He do such a thing?
 I won’t pretend to have all the answers to that question, but there is one thing I know.
-More than we can handle, keeps us coming back to our loving Father in search of His help and more grace to make it through.
+More than we can handle keeps us returning to our loving Father, searching for His help and more grace to make it through.
 Besides, “Faith does not eliminate questions.
 But faith knows where to take them” (Elisabeth Elliot).

 Life has given me more than I can handle on more than one occasion.
 Okay, like most of the days of my life have been more than I can handle on my own.
 This, my friend, keeps me in the continual conversation of prayer.
 Prayer, in Jesus’ name and guided by the Holy Spirit, to my Father in Heaven is how I live in victory.

 Think about it.
-If God didn’t allow us to experience more than we can handle on our own, most Christians would live so independently that they’d act like their own god – an apostate humanistic existence.
+If God didn’t allow us to experience more than we can handle, most Christians would live so independently that they’d act like their own god – an apostate humanistic existence.
 However, a life of daily dependence upon God’s grace is exactly what it takes to walk in victory.

-How can you avoid believing such cliches that sound compassionate, but are not biblical?
-I’m glad you asked (well, I am glad you read the question).
+How can you avoid believing such cliches that sound compassionate but are not biblical?
+I’m glad you asked (well, I’m glad you read the question).
 Read the Bible for yourself; it’s phenomenal.
-It is God’s will that we understand its teachings and He will help us.
+It is God’s will that we understand its teachings, and He will help us.
 Do you need a plan to stay on track?
-Contact me and I’ll be glad to provide you with some Bible reading plans, totally free of charge with no strings attached.
+Contact me, and I’ll be glad to provide you with some printed Bible reading plans, totally free of charge with no strings attached.

 Is your theology based more on commonly repeated phrases and cliches than it is your own understanding of Scripture?
 Let’s be a people of one Book and let His Word rule our thoughts.